 The cookie dough is made with a combination of cornflour and plain flour.
 The use of cornflour gives these cookies a lovely light texture.
 Combined with the plain flour, the cookie dough bakes into lovely light and crumbly cookies and complements perfectly with the crunchy cornflakes inside and out.

-These cookies make great festive treats.
+These cornflake butter cookies make great festive treats.
+They are famous for Chinese New Year, Eid, and Diwali in Malaysia.
 I often bake them in 1 tablespoon sizes, but you can always reduce them in size if you wish so.
 You can also make them extra festive with sprinkles like I did here for my Christmas sprinkles cookies.

-These cookies are very basic and very easy to make.
+These cookies with cornflakes are very basic and very easy to make.
 And they last well too.
 They can also be customized with nuts or even dried fruits for extra flavor if you wish.

 How to Make Cornflakes Cookies